-The National Institute for Health Research (NIHR) funds high quality research that is focused on the needs of patients and the public.
+The NIHR funds high quality research that is focused on the needs of patients and the public.
 It aims to ensure that the knowledge, experiences and interests of patients, service users, carers and the public inform and contribute to its work.

 The NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) are looking for members of the public to join advisory committees with the following research funding programmes.

 We welcome applications from people who feel they have the interest, skills, knowledge and experience in order to undertake the role and can give their time and commitment.

 Can I apply?

 We are looking for patients, carers, service users and members of the public who are interested in a broad range of health and social care issues and research, beyond their own personal experience.

 To ensure we do not have an overlap of skills, knowledge and experience with our professional committee members, we exclude applications to public committee roles from people who have, or have had, a professional role in health or social care services or research, for example:

 Health and social care professionals such as social workers, health research managers, nurses, health or social science researchers, public health specialists, medical doctors, health economists, opticians, clinical research officers, pharmacists, etc.

 Professional positions within a research management setting such as a Finance Manager, Patient & Public Involvement Coordinator for an academic and/or grant funded organisation.

 Health, clinical and social care graduates at PhD level or equivalent.